domschl/HuggingFaceGuidedTourForMac/README.md

 (skip to **1.
 Preparations** if you know which platform you are going to use)

-### What is Tensorflow vs. Pytorch vs. MLX and how relates Huggingface to it all?
+### What is Tensorflow vs. JAX vs. Pytorch vs. MLX and how relates Huggingface to it all?

 Tensorflow, Pytorch, and MLX are deep-learning platforms that provide the required libraries to perform optimized tensor operations used in training and inference.
 On high level, the functionality of all three is equivalent.
 Huggingface builds on top of any of the those platforms and provides a large library of pretrained models for many different use-cases, ready to use or to customize plus a number of convenience libraries and sample code for easy getting-started.

 - **Pytorch** is the most general and currently most widely used deep learning platform.
 In case of doubt, use Pytorch.
 It supports many different hardware platforms (including Apple Silicon optimizations).
 - **Tensorflow** is the 'COBOL' of deep learning.
 If you are not forced to use Tensorflow (because your organisation already uses it), ignore it.
+- **JAX** is a newer Google platform that is considered especially by researchers as the better alternative to Tensorflow.
+It is more flexible and more powerful than Pytorch, yet also more complex.
+It is not as widely used as Pytorch, yet it is gaining traction.
+It support GPUs, TPUs, and Apple's Metal framework (still experimental).
 - **MLX** is Apple's new kid on the block, and thus overall support and documentation is (currently) much more limited than for the other two platforms.
 It is beautiful and well designed (they took lessons learned for torch and tensorflow), yet it is closely tied to Apple Silicon.
 It's currently best for students that have Apple hardware and want to learn or experiment with deep learning.
 Things you learn with MLX easily transfer to Pytorch, yet be aware that conversion of models and porting of training and inference code is needed in order to deploy whatever you developed into the non-Apple universe.
 - **corenet** is Apple's [newly released training library](https://github.com/apple/corenet) that utilizes PyTorch and the HuggingFace infrastructure, and additionally contains examples how to migrate models to MLX.
 See the example: [OpenElm (MLX)](https://github.com/apple/corenet/blob/main/mlx_examples/open_elm).